 Hugh and I, 1962

-Alongside the two stars their are some familiar names from the world of comedy behind the scenes.
+Alongside the two stars their are some familiar names from behind the scenes of the world of comedy.
 Of course Hugh Lloyd had appeared in episodes of Hancock’s Half Hour, coincidentally music for Hugh and I came from Wally Stott who was behind the music for Hancock’s Half Hour.
 David Croft, writer of many a good sitcom produced the first five series.

 Of sixty nine episodes and two shorts that were made only twenty four are believed to still exist in the BBC archives.

 Terry Scott is a youngish bachelor who wants to achieve wealth without putting in any hard work.
 The scheming Terry lives with his mother at 33, Lobelia Avenue in Tooting, London.
 They have a simple and easily led lodger, Hugh Lloyd, who works at a local aircraft factory.
 The two often try and make money through one of Scott’s schemes.

 Their next door neighbours, the Crispins and the Wormolds, also make frequent appearances.
 Mr Crispin is a loud mouth who thinks violence will solve a problem, Mrs Crispin is a snob and their daughter Norma is constantly chased after by men.

 On the other side, the Wormolds are an old couple with Harold being very doddery.